 - 5 ounces goat cheese, crumbled

 - Preheat oven to 400 degrees Fahrenheit.
-Grease a 10-inch cast iron skillet or large tart pan with cooking spray.
+Grease a 10-inch cast iron skillet or 9″ pie pan with olive oil or cooking spray.
 In a mixing bowl, stir together the almond meal, garlic, thyme, salt and pepper.
 Pour in the olive oil and water and stir until the mixture is thoroughly combined.

-- Press the dough into your prepared skillet/pan until it is evenly dispersed across the bottom and up the sides (if you are using a cast iron skillet, make sure the dough goes at least 1 ¼ inch up the sides).
-Bake until the crust is lightly golden and firm to the touch, about 18 to 20 minutes.
+- Press the dough into your prepared skillet/pan until it is evenly dispersed across the bottom and at least 1 ¼ inch up the sides.
+Bake until the crust is lightly golden and firm to the touch, about 15 to 20 minutes.

 - In a large skillet over medium heat, warm enough olive oil to lightly coat the pan.
 Cook the mushrooms with a dash of salt, stirring often, until tender.
 Toss in the arugula and let it wilt, while stirring, about 30 seconds.
 Transfer the mixture to a plate to cool.